harkiratbehl/MetaVOS/README.md

 After downloading the dataset, extract it within the 'metavos' directory.

 **For your own dataset**
+You will need to define a new class for the dataloader for the dataset.
+Please refer to the class 'DavisSiameseMAMLSet' in file 'deeplab/dataset.py'.

 ### STEP-3 Downloading the trained Model
 The trained model for DAVIS-17 can be downloaded from [link](https://unioxfordnexus-my.sharepoint.com/:u:/r/personal/engs1635_ox_ac_uk/Documents/research/segmentation/metavos_data/DAVIS_2017_prototypical_MODES_train_max_109000.pth?csf=1&e=VvEG1G).